cloudify-cosmo/cloudify-stage/plugins/readme.md

 attribute | description
 --- | ---
-id | The id of the widget (uuid) name | The display name of the widget (The plugin name is the default name for the widget, but the user can chagne it) height | The actual height of the widget on the page width | The actual width of the widget on the page x | The actual x location of the widget on the page y | The actual y location of the widget on the page plugin | The plugin object as it was passed to addPlugin method.
+id | The id of the widget (uuid) name | The display name of the widget (The widget definition name is the default name for the widget, but the user can change it) height | The actual height of the widget on the page width | The actual width of the widget on the page x | The actual x location of the widget on the page y | The actual y location of the widget on the page definition | The widget definition object as it was passed to defineWidget method.
 The only additional field there that the widget can access is the 'template'.
-The template is fetched from the html and added on the plugin definition.
+The template is fetched from the html and added on the widget definition.

-###Plugin context
+###Toolbox object
+The toolbox object gives the widget tools to communicate with the application and with other widgets.
+It also gives some generic tools that the widget might require.

+The toolbox gives access to the following tools:
+* getEventBus - used to listen (register) to events and trigger events.
+* getManager - used to access the connected manager
+* getContext - used to access the applicaton context

+It also supports the following functions:
+*drillDown*(widget,defaultTemplate)
+*refresh*()

-Plugin context gives access to the application context.
+A widget context gives access to the application context.
 Using the context we can pass arguments between widgets, for example when a blueprint is selected, set the context to the selected blueprint, and all the widgets that can filter by blueprint can read this value and filter accordingly.
 Using the context is done by using 'setValue' and 'getValue' of the pluginContext:

  * setValue(key,value)
  * getValue(key) - returns value

 It gives access to the selected manager's url:
  * getManagerUrl()